 Polenta with Swiss Chard and White Beans

-5 to 6 large leaves swiss chard, stems removed and leaves sliced into ribbons
+large leaves Swiss chard, stems removed and leaves sliced into ribbons

 Heat 1 tablespoon of olive oil in a nonstick skillet over medium-low heat.
 Remove polenta from packaging and slice into 8 to 10 slices.
 Sprinkle each side lightly with salt and pepper then place in the skillet.
 Cook for 5 to 6 minutes until one side is brown and crisp.
 Flip and cook for another 5 to 6 minutes until the second side is crisp.
 Add more olive oil if needed to achieve the crispness.